General FAQsPersonnel and Human Resources FAQs and InfoRemote Interns FAQs

 Pairing a scholarship with your internship program can be a great way to promote your program and attract top talent, especially in very competitive industries.
 This is true whether interns are working remotely or in person.
 If your company has unspent internship program funds available, consider adding a scholarship.

-- Assist the intern to evaluate (i.e., through a checklist) their home work space to ensure they have everything they need; consider including advice on ergonomic best practices
+• Assist the intern to evaluate (i.e., through a checklist) their home work space to ensure they have everything they need.

-Consider training your staff who mentor interns on strategies to work productively in a remote environment, or other topic, to be used as an ice breaker.
+Consider training your staff who mentor interns on strategies to work productively in a remote environment.

 Consider using a digital whiteboard tool (like the Google Jamboard) that allows participants to post anonymous feedback and also see and react to others’ comments.